- Medical Forms

 Health Condition Care Plans

 Some health conditions require an individualized emergency care plan.
-If your student has an allergy, asthma, diabetes or a seizure disorder, please work with their physician to complete the appropriate care plan and submit it to your child's school nurse.
+If your student has an allergy, asthma, diabetes or a seizure disorder, please work with their physician to complete the appropriate care plan and upload it to your child's Magnus Health account.
 Note: Plans do not have to be on these specific forms; plans generated by the physician’s office are acceptable.

 If your student has a condition not listed here that requires an individualized emergency plan, please contact the school nurse on their campus.